 2.Compare/Contrast for Learning (Matt.
 7:9, 11; Mark 4:13; 9:50; Luke 11:13)

 Often Jesus’ questions were in the form of a comparison, simile, or analogy as He used everyday life to teach valuable lessons.
 Such questions would be followed with a thought-provoking question to engage the person’s mind.
-These types of questions often provided a contrast so the hearer could make application and draw conclusions for his own life.
+These types of questions often provided a contrast so the hearer could make application and draw conclusions for his/her own life.
 In coaching, such questions that engage the mind in comparisons and contrasts help the person being coached pursue change through analogy, comparison or simile.
 “Which of you, if his son asks for bread, will give him a stone?”
 Matthew 7:9 (NIV)

 “If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!”
 Matthew 7:11 (NIV)